ElijahAlly/GamesUnchained/README.md

 # GamesUnchained
 [Live Site](https://elijahally.github.io/GamesUnchained/)
-### Browse an ever-expanding collection of FREE games to play across all major platforms!
+### Browse an ever-expanding collection of FREE games to play on pc or browser!
 ### Source of all data comes from [FreeToGame.com](https://www.FreeToGame.com).

-- Goal:
+- Site Goal:
   - To provide a simple list of free games for users to choose from.

-- A Chained User (not logged in) can:
-  - View top 20 results of any search preformed

-- An Unchained User (logged in) can:
-  - Save games to their list to view later
+- Personal Goal:
+  - To improve my understanding and knowledge of TypeScript and SCSS.